• Home

 Student Visa of New Zealand

-The nationals and resident permit holders of Australia do not require student visa for study abroad in New Zealand.
-All other nationalities require a student visa to study in New Zealand’s universities.
-You will get an acceptance letter and asked to pay the tuition and registration fee at once your admission application has been approved by one of the New Zealand’s universities.
-You will visit New Zealand’s Embassy or Consulate near your area after completing the formalities of admissions.
-The Embassy will guide you step to step procedure.
-The process of student visa usually takes 4 to 6 weeks.
-Depending on your nationality the requirements for submitting student visa application will be different.
+Australian Nationals and resident permit holders do not need student visa to study abroad in NZ.
+All the other nationalities need student visa for studying in New Zealand universities.
+You will receive an acceptance letter and will be asked to pay tuition and registration fee once your admission application is approved by one of New Zealand’s universities.
+Once you have completed the formalities of admission, you will be invited to visit New Zealand’s Embassy or Consulate nearest to you.
+The Embassy will guide you through the process step by step.
+The student visa application process usually takes 4-6 weeks.
+The requirements for submission of student visa application will vary depending on your nationality.
 Generally, the Embassy will ask the student to submit the following documents:

 • Clearance letter from police (prove of good character stating the applicant is not involved in any criminal offence)